Accounting workflow and the automatic generation of invoices¶

 The system generates invoice proposals which are initially set to the Draft state.
-While these invoices remain unconfirmed, they have no accounting impact within the system.
-There is nothing to stop users creating their own draft invoices if they want to.
+While these invoices remain unconfirmed they have no accounting impact within the system.
+There's nothing to stop users creating their own draft invoices if they want to.

-The information that is needed for invoicing is automatically taken from the Partner form (such as payment conditions and the invoice address) or from the Product (such as the account to be used) or from a combination of the two (such as applicable Taxes and the Price of the product).
+The information that's needed for invoicing is automatically taken from the Partner form (such as payment conditions and the invoice address) or from the Product (such as the account to be used) or from a combination of the two (such as applicable Taxes and the Price of the product).

-You have got an intermediate validation state before the invoice is approved.
-This is useful when your accountants are not the people creating the initial invoice, but are still required to approve it before the invoice is entered into the accounts.
+You've got an intermediate validation state before the invoice is approved.
+This is useful when your accountants aren't the people creating the initial invoice, but are still required to approve it before the invoice is entered into the accounts.

 It enables you to create invoices in advance, without approving them at the same time.
-You are also able to list all of the invoices awaiting approval.
+You're also able to list all of the invoices awaiting approval.

-You can approve (or validate) an invoice in the Open or Pro-forma state.
-A pro forma invoice does not have an invoice number yet, nor accounting entries.
-It is commonly used as a preliminary invoice or for customs purposes.
-It is more formal than a draft invoice and a pro forma invoice can later be converted to an open invoice.
+You can approve (or validate) an invoice in the Open or Pro Forma state.
+A Pro Forma invoice doesn't yet have an invoice number or accounting entries.
+It is something more formal than a draft invoice and can later be converted to an open invoice.

-To avoid surprises, it is important to understand the idea of reconciliation and its link with invoice payment.
+To avoid surprises, it's important to understand the idea of reconciliation and its link with invoice payment.

-Reconciliation links entries in an account that cancel each other out – they are reconciled to each other (sum of credits = sum of debits).
+Reconciliation links entries in an account that cancel each other out – they're reconciled to each other (sum of credits = sum of debits).